How does the place where art was created impact the work itself? And, in turn, can art influence how we view those very places? Diarmuid Hester...

 Cahun and Moore went from avant-garde Parisienne salons to a Nazi jail in Jersey, creating subversive artworks and celebrating their gender-bending sexuality along the way.
-Their romantic, creative collaboration lasted a life-time.
+Their romantic and creative collaboration lasted a lifetime.

 The art-world glitterati have explored the writings and photography of Claude Cahun and Marcel Moore, and we are fans here at DailyArt Magazine, but now we have a major new research project to recommend to you – Paper Bullets by Jeffrey H Jackson.

 Paper Bullets is the first book to fully explore the war-time resistance activities of Cahun and Moore, giving extensive details of their Jersey years.
-In the book we slip inside the lives of the two artists, Claude Cahun, also known as Lucy Schwob and Marcel Moore, also known as Suzanne Malherbe.
-Born in France, the two were step-sisters and lovers, experimenting with art, literature and photography in vibrant 1920’s Paris.
+In the book, we slip inside the lives of the two artists, Claude Cahun, born Lucy Schwob and Marcel Moore, born Suzanne Malherbe.
+Born in France, the two were step-siblings and lovers, experimenting with art, literature and photography in vibrant 1920s Paris.

 A key part of their work was the questioning of sexual identity and gender identity.
-We may feel as if discussions around queer culture and gender fluidity are a very modern concern, but in fact Cahun and Marcel were exploring this many years before.
-In the book Jeffrey H Jackson chooses to assign the two artists feminine pronouns (she/her) although both artists felt they had left such binary identifiers behind.
-Jackson also identifies them as ‘lesbians’, whereas Cahun and Moore seemed to feel that such definitions were a strait-jacket they wished to cut away.
-As Cahun said in her own words, ‘Neuter is the only gender that always suits me.’
+We may feel as if discussions around queer culture and gender fluidity are a very modern concern, but in fact, Cahun and Moore were exploring this many years before.
+In the book, Jeffrey H Jackson chooses to assign the two artists feminine pronouns (she/her) although both artists felt they had left such binary identifiers behind.
+Jackson also identifies them as “lesbians”, whereas Cahun and Moore seemed to feel that such definitions were a strait-jacket they wished to cut away.
+As Cahun said in their own words:

 The issue of pronouns was always going to be a tough path for Jackson to negotiate.
-And it is true that in Jersey, Cahun and Moore were mindful that the small island was much more conservative than Paris, so had consciously reverted to their original birth names (Lucy and Suzanne) and emphasised their sisterly bond rather than living openly as lovers.
-Most in the art world however, know the two as Cahun and Moore and will often use the accepted gender-neutral pronoun ‘they’.
-The singular ‘they’ seems to incite ire and criticism from many quarters, although it is much more common now and in fact has been in use in the English language since the 14th Century!
+And it is true that in Jersey, Cahun and Moore were mindful that the small island was much more conservative than Paris, so had consciously reverted to their original birth names (Lucy and Suzanne) and emphasized their sibling bond rather than living openly as lovers.
+Most people in the art world, however, knew the two as Cahun and Moore and had often used the accepted gender-neutral pronoun “they”, it is also the rule this article follows.
+The singular “they” seems to incite ire and criticism from many quarters, although it is much more common now and in fact has been in use in the English language since the 14th century!

 Paper Bullets reads like a well-paced, nail-biting thriller.
-Jeffrey H Jackson leads us through a novel-like tale of intrigue, scandal and plucky war-time resistance.
+Jeffrey H Jackson leads us through a novel-like tale of intrigue, scandal, and plucky war-time resistance.
 Cahun and Moore moved to Jersey in 1937 for a quieter life.
-However three years later, Jersey was invaded.
-The Allies, faced with sparing much-needed troops to fight for an out of the way, sparsely populated island, essentially let the Nazi’s take Jersey.
-Cahun and Moore had two choices: keep their heads down at home, stay quiet and hope the Nazi’s never realised who they were.
+However, three years later, Jersey was invaded.
+The Allies, faced with sparing much-needed troops to fight for an out-of-the-way, sparsely populated island, essentially let the Nazis take Jersey.
+Cahun and Moore had two choices – keep their heads down at home, stay quiet, and hope the Nazis never realized who they were.
 Or alternatively flee to mainland England, as many Jersey residents did.
 In fact, they chose a third option – to stay and to fight.
 They used their intelligence, their guile, and their art to fight back against the oppressor.

-The courage shown by these two artists is perhaps even more astonishing when we realise that everything about them was abhorrent to the Nazis.
-Their non-binary sexuality, their cross-dressing and their surreal art.
-Not to mention the fact that Lucy was half Jewish and both artists were connected to Communist activities in Paris.
+The courage shown by these two artists is perhaps even more astonishing when we realize that everything about them was abhorrent to the Nazis.
+Their non-binary sexuality, their cross-dressing, and their surreal art.
+Not to mention the fact that Cahun was half Jewish and both artists were connected to communist activities in Paris.

 It is clear that extensive and exhaustive research has gone into this work.
-The notes and references run to over 40 pages.
-So, for history lovers this is a treasure trove of original material that is an absolute joy.
-The only down-side to this book, and sadly it is a big down-side for art lovers, is the size and quality of the images.
+The notes and references run over 40 pages.
+So, for history lovers, this is a treasure trove of original material that is an absolute joy.
+The only downside to this book, and sadly it is a big downside for art lovers, is the size and quality of the images.
 Obviously, publishers are dependent on the quantity and quality of the original images.
-But here, we have less than 50 photographs, each covering barely a third of a page each.
-If you are a Cahun and Moore fan, then read the book for the fantastic story, but rely on your laptop or art reference books to see the artworks sing.
+But here, we have less than 50 photographs, each covering barely a third of a page.
+If you are a Cahun and Moore fan, then read the book for the fantastic story, but rely on your laptop or art reference books to see the artworks.

-This is a very timely book, given our current climate of political upheaval, with the rise of Trump and right-wing ideology across Europe.
+This is a very timely book, given our current climate of political upheaval, with the rise of right-wing ideology across Europe.
 It is vital for us to understand the work of artists like Cahun and Moore during times of tyranny and oppression.
-Paper Bullets ticks all the boxes for us here at Daily Art – artistic resistance, plus feminist history within a book that carries a political punch.
-The power of art and the impact of political artists makes for a gripping rollercoaster ride that we thoroughly enjoyed.
+Paper Bullets ticks all the boxes for us here at Daily Art Magazine – artistic resistance, plus a history of non-binary artists within a book that carries a political punch.
+The power of art and the impact of political artists makes for a gripping rollercoaster ride that I thoroughly enjoyed.

-Paper Bullets by Jeffrey H Jackson is published by Algonquin Books on November 10th 2020.
+Paper Bullets by Jeffrey H Jackson was published by Algonquin Books and is available in stores and online.